tsdat/tsdat/.github/ISSUE_TEMPLATE/bug_report.md

 ```

-Please include the full Traceback message (if applicable):
+Please include the full traceback message (if applicable):
 ```

 ```